bvibber/ogv.js/README.md

 1.5.8 - 2018-07-??
 * fixes for a few stray globals
 * update buildchain to emscripten 1.38.10
+    * added polyfill for document.currentScript for IE 11
 * update webpack to 4.x
 * opus built with --enable-float-approx
 * fix display of WebM files with resolution changes